Are you looking for the best places to visit in Alberta in winter? From visiting Banff to the Rocky Mountains, this is how to spend winter in Alberta!

 The hardest thing about driving along the Icefields Parkway though is you’ll want to stop the car every 10 minutes for another photo (trust me, I can’t tell you how many times I pulled over to the side of the road for just one more photo).

 Considering it’s one of the most beautiful drives in the world, make sure you get a photo of the road to reflect that.
 Just make sure no cars are coming while you’re lying in the middle of the road!
+When it comes to the best views in Alberta, I always think of places like this.

 The top of the Banff Gondola